holochain/holochain-client-js/docs/client.fakednahash.md

 ## fakeDnaHash() function

-Generate a valid hash of a non-existing Dna.
+Generate a valid hash of a non-existing DNA.

 <b>Signature:</b>